Is Montessori the Best Fit for Your Child?

 Meeting with Montessori Educators

-• Classroom Environment: Observe how classrooms are prepared for self-directed learning.
+• Classroom environment: Observe how classrooms are prepared for self-directed learning.

 Is Montessori Right for Every Child?